cmu-sei/foundry-docs/docs/gameboard/admin-roles.md

+!!!
+Warning ""

+	 :warning: <strong>This documentation site has been deprecated and will no longer be updated as of 11/11/24.
+Foundry applications are now part of the [Crucible Framework](https://cmu-sei.github.io/crucible/).
+Please find current Gameboard documentation [here](https://cmu-sei.github.io/crucible/gameboard/).</strong>
 # Gameboard Roles

 The following is a list of roles in the gameboard.
 Note that these roles aren't additive -- they are independent.
 Therefore, each role has to be added individually and a single user can have multiple roles.
 Each assigned role only grants the privileges for that role.
 Roles do not inherit permissions from other roles.